Addie Waites Hunton: Early years and education

-Addie D. Waites was born in Norfolk, Virginia, on June 11, 1866 to Jesse and Adeline Waites.
+Addie D. Waites was born in Norfolk, Virginia, on June 11, 1866, to Jesse and Adeline Waites.
 Her mother died when she was very young, and Hunton then moved to Boston to be raised by her maternal aunt.
 In Boston, Hunton attended the Boston Latin School and graduated with a high school diploma.
 After high school, she attended Spencerian College of Commerce and became the first black woman to graduate in 1889.

 Career

 After graduation, Hunton moved to Normal, Alabama, to teach at the State Normal and Agricultural College, which is now known as the Alabama Agricultural and Mechanical University.

 In New York, Hunton was recognized by the National Board of the YWCA in 1907 and appointed as secretary.
 She was responsible for organizing projects among black students.
 Additionally, she traveled through the South and Midwest to conduct a survey for the YWCA.
 Hunton is well known for her social welfare efforts among the black community.
 Furthermore, she recruited a number of other black women to work for the YWCA, such as Eva del Vakia Bowles and Elizabeth Ross Haynes.
 From 1909 to 1910, Hunton moved with her children to Europe.
 Her husband was suffering from health issues and remained at home in the U.S..
 While in Europe, Hunton lived in Switzerland and then moved to Strasbourg, Germany, where she studied part-time at Kaiser Wilhelm University.
-When Hunton and her children moved back to America, she continued to work with the YWCA and also began to take courses at the College of the City of New York.
+When Hunton and her children moved back to America, she continued to work with the YWCA and also began to take courses at the City College of New York.
 At this time, her husband William was in a critical state with tuberculosis.
 The Hunton family then moved to Saranac Lake, New York, where they stayed until his death in 1916.

 In 1917, the U.S. entered World War I. Hunton quickly became involved through YMCA, and in June 1918, she set sail for France.
 She was one of three black women, the others being Kathryn Johnson and Helen Curtis, who were assigned to work with the 200,000 segregated black troops stationed in France.
 Hunton soon became exposed to the racism against African-American soldiers.
 She saw efforts by the American Command to regulate the lives of black soldiers, recreating a system reminiscent of Jim Crow.
 In France, Hunton began working for the Services of Supplies sector at Saint Nazaire.
 She introduced many new programs to increase the quality of the soldiers' lives, including a literacy course and a discussion series on art, music, and religion, and other topics.
 Of Hunton's many wartime efforts, a particularly gruesome assignment was given to her in May 1919.
 She was sent to a military cemetery and was ordered to oversee and comfort black soldiers who were assigned to recover the dead from the battlefield of the Meuse-Argonne and rebury them.